 PLANNING FOR YOUR OVERLAND TRIP

 Overlanding is not the same as Off Roading.
-It only took me 3 weeks to realize when we starting to drive around the world that the 2 are very different.
+It only took me 3 weeks to realize once we started to drive around the world that the 2 are very different.
 I have been a member of an Australian 4WD club in Australia for over 25 years.
-Our 4WD Club trips and 4WD Club holidays consisted of looking for challenging terrain.
+Our 4WD Club trips and 4WD Club holidays consisted of looking for hard off-roading and challenging terrain.
 Click here on some links to see what an off road trip entails testing all your after market gear.
 Click here to watch what I call Off Road Driving

 Below pictures of our Off Road trips

-From trips across the deserts crossing over 900 sandhills in a 400km stretch, to trips into the rainforest in the wet season.
-From trips in the Australian alps negotiating steep tracks and very muddy tracks to remote tracks crossing deep rivers, the type of terrain where you require diff locks, winches, rock crawlers and where damage to your truck is possible, when negotiating the many obstacles, this is where you require a vehicle with all the aftermarket gear, highly modified suspension, rock crawlers etc.
+Our Holidays and weekend trips consisted of deserts crossings some had over 900 sandhills in a 400km stretch, trips into the rainforest in the wet season.
+Trips exploring the Australian alps negotiating steep, muddy tracks and deep river crossings, the type of terrain where you require diff locks, winches, rock crawlers and where damage to your truck is possible, when negotiating the many obstacles, this is where you require a vehicle with all the aftermarket gear, highly modified suspension. etc.

 As a new Overlander our objective was to see as many countries, cultures and tourism spots as possible.
-Getting on in life and looking for a little more luxury, we decided on a small truck, a Fuso FG 84 4X4, fully fitted out will all the off-road gear (most we never used).
+Getting on in life and looking for a little more luxury, we decided on a small truck, a Mitsubishi Fuso FG 84 4X4, fully fitted out will all the off-road gear (most we never used).
 After 3 years we upgraded to a larger truck, an Atego 1318 4X4.
-The main question was: why such a small engine in a big truck?
-Our average speed over the previous 3 years was 37km per hour.
-Remember we are on an extended holiday, we are not racing down the German or US highway for a weekend trip.
+The main question we were asked before the purchase was: “why such a small engine in a big truck”?
+Based on our average speed over the previous 3 years of just 37 km per hour and lack off real off road driving we realized the power was not a real must have.
+Remember we are on an extended holiday, we are not racing down the German or US highway for a weekend trip or a 3-4 week holiday to Morocco or Mexico.
 The truck is completely self- sufficient, and we carry up to 1000 liter of water. (way too much but when camping on a remote beach a long way from a village or fresh water, it is great to have this capacity).
-For those who do not have the budget for a truck or a large 4×4 Landcruiser, you will be surprised how many places a sedan can get to.
-80% of overlanders we have seen on the road in the last 13 years are young, with minimal financial funds and drive very basic cars over 15 years old, some only 2-wheel drive, and besides a tent and some cooking facilities drive around the world and see as much as someone in a $150.000.00 plus truck.
+For those who do not have the budget for a truck or a large 4×4 Landcruiser, you will be surprised how many places a sedan can go.
+80% of overlanders we have seen on the road in the last 15 years are young, with minimal financial funds and drive very basic cars over 20 years old, some only 2-wheel drive, and besides a tent and some cooking facilities they see as much as someone in a $150.000.00 plus truck.
 Click here It is possible to drive in a cheap 2 wheel drive car across Africa no need to spend a lot of money on aftermarket gear.
 Forget all the negatives, forget all the technical after market companies, as they make money by telling you what can go wrong and what you require.
-Until we built our last truck, the Mercedes Atego, we did not have a 3-point sub-frame and up till now the old Fuso has done close to 400.000km covering Asia-Africa-Siberia-Russia and Mongolia and is still going strong, and it has always been overloaded. ( a 4500kg truck weighing fully loaded 6900kg) Once you get to Africa/Central Asia/China/Tibet or South East Asia you will understand what I mean, as most trucks are overloaded and are driving across Africa for over 30 years doing over a million km.
+Our first truck was a Mitsibishi Fuso FG 84 4X4 This truck had no sub-frame I had never heard of a sub-frame myself and the new owner (current owner) This truck covered sofar 400000 km and still going covering Africa, Middle East, Asia, Siberia, Russia, Tibet, China, South East Asia, Stan Countries, South America, Central America, USA, Canada and Alaska.
+All this in 11 years of hard going and 2400KG overweight.
+(GVM 4500KG vehicle weight when fully loaded 6900KG) Once you get to Africa/Central Asia/China/Tibet or South East Asia you will understand what I mean, as most trucks are overloaded and are driving across Africa for over 30 years doing over a million km.
 They even have skinny tyres.
+Do things break down reagrdless how many years you keep perfecting your vehicle things will go wrong and malfunction.
+Important to know is that all labour cost outside Europe and Australia is much lower.
+In Africa the saying is: “we repair everything with a hammer and a spanner!”
+But if you choose for a highly modified vehicle or a brand new Unimog as your overland vehicle, a Euro 6 or other high-tech vehicle, you could have issues because of all this new technology is not available in many countries.
+Being complete A Technical I have had not yet been in a situation where the mechanical problems could not be solved.
+I don’t even carry spares anymore except fan belts and some filters.

 LET’S START PLANNING